ESONG1999/Code_Agent_RL_Github/README.md

    - lightweight **LoRA-based SFT** on HumanEval-like tasks, and
    - **RL objectives** based on unit-test rewards and length penalties.

-2. Whether **PPO-style policy optimization** provides additional gains and better length–accuracy trade-offs vs. vanilla REINFORCE.
+2. Whether **PPO/DPO-style policy optimization** provides additional gains and better length–accuracy trade-offs vs. vanilla REINFORCE.

 3. How to build a **robust evaluation harness** that: